deltav-deltaverse/DVML-SDK-Unity/README.md

-# deltaverse 3d generation environemnt is made possible by Blockade Labs Unity SDK
+# deltaverse 3d generation environment is made possible by Blockade Labs Unity SDK
 Harnesssing the transformative power of machine learning to incant unique user experience

 # Blockade Labs SDK for Unity